Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/set-up-the-sdk.md

 # Implement Experience Edge Extension

 {% hint style="warning" %}
-The Adobe Experience Platform - Experience Edge - Mobile extension is currently in beta.
+The Adobe Experience Platform - Experience Edge - Mobile extension is currently in BETA.
 Use of this extension is by invitation only.
 Please contact your Adobe Customer Success Manager to learn more.
 {% endhint %}

 ## Configure the Adobe Experience Platform Mobile SDK